AshrayShah/Indic-Reader/README.md

 - Filename hint helps: name files like `SB_3.25.pdf` or `BG_2.pdf` for auto-detection
 - Source chip shows "SB — set canto/ch" — tap to enter chapter/verse context
 - Once context is set, every verse line has `📖 SB 3.25.6 on vedabase.io ↗` pointing to the official commentary

+**Manual reference entry (when auto-detection fails):** if a Sanskrit verse has no working link, it shows a **🔗 Set reference** button.
+Tap it to enter the details by hand:

+- Choose the scripture (Śrīmad-Bhāgavatam or Bhagavad-gītā)
+- Enter **Skand**, **Adhyay**, and **Shlok** (for BG, just Adhyay and Shlok)
+- A live preview shows the resulting vedabase.io link before you save
+- Once saved, the verse shows its 📖 link, and a **✎** appears to edit it later

+Your manual references are saved (keyed to the verse text) and persist across reloads and re-processing.
+Use **↺ Clear my reference** in the dialog to remove one.

 Vedabase content is BBT-copyrighted; we deep-link only, never copy text.